ProfCyberNaught/php_user_login_system/README.md

 <!-- ROADMAP -->
 ## Roadmap

-This roadmap should only reflect the larger concepts and features.
-However, initially it might reflect the smaller tasks.
+This roadmap should only reflect the larger concepts and features (initially it might reflect the smaller tasks).

 - [ ] Add Changelog
 - [x] Add back to top links
-- [ ] Add Additional Templates w/ Examples
 - [x] Add "readme" document to introduce the project
 - [ ] Add "readme" content
     - [x] Roadmap